ghik/kubernetes-the-harder-way/docs/07_Installing_Essential_Cluster_Services.md

 a pure implementation detail.
 Kubernetes hides this under an abstraction called [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) (CSI).

-Our implementation of persistent storage will be a project called [`nfs-subdir-external-provisioner`](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).
+Our implementation of persistent storage will be provided by [`nfs-subdir-external-provisioner`](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).

 Using it, we'll expose a single directory on the host machine via NFS.
-The dynamic provisioner will then create a subdirectory for every `PersistentVolume` it creates and mounts.
+The dynamic provisioner will then create a subdirectory for every `PersistentVolume`.

 ### Setting up NFS on the host machine